sachinsridhar/Restaurant-Recommendation-System/EDA.md

 ![png](EDA_files/EDA_17_0.png)

-The most common restaurant cuisines also show minor variations in the distributions of star ratings, though their means are also largely aligned (with the exception of fast food and burgers, which have lower average ratings).
+The most common restaurant cuisines also show minor variations in the distributions of star ratings, though their medians are also largely aligned (with the exception of fast food and burgers, which have lower median ratings).